Lifeng-Liang/DbEntry/doc/en/DataAccess/Transaction.md

 });
 ````

 All above code include two ``Save`` calls and one ``ExecuteNonQuery`` call are in the same transaction.
-We don¡¯t need to call ``Commit`` by ourselves, it will commit the changes by the end of the scope if all the code executes success.
+We don't need to call ``Commit`` by ourselves, it will commit the changes by the end of the scope if all the code executes success.
 It will call the rollback function by the end of the scope if any exception occurs.
 The connection will close by the end of the scope too.

-So, we don¡¯t need worry about commit, rollback or close connection, just put the code into this scope, they all will in the transaction.
+So, we don't need worry about commit, rollback or close connection, just put the code into this scope, they all will in the transaction.

 We can specify isolation level as well: